 The similarly unpleasant cousin of impulse buys, stress spending is becoming a real problem for some people these days.
-Indeed, many Americans seem to be responding to real world anxieties with a little extra shopping.
-Honestly?
-If that’s what’s getting you through things and you can afford it, this may just be what you need right now.
-For many of us, though, those extra purchases are really adding up.
+For many of us, those extra purchases are really adding up.
 We’ve pulled together a list of ways that you can hopefully avoid the emotional purchases.

 Identify the Emotion

 Is it guilt, sadness, jealousy, envy, fear, boredom or even happiness that’s causing you to stress spend?
 That last one might sound a little confusing, but some people stress spend because they’re afraid of losing that positive feeling they have going.

 Once you’ve narrowed down the type of feelings that cause you to stress spend, it’s time to look at the events leading up to a spending spree.
 Maybe you were scrolling Twitter or news sites for an hour that evening.
 Perhaps you just got off the phone with your older sister.

 Make a List